GSA/cto-website/_pages/apiportfolio.md

 The group meets monthly, and has the following initial goals and objectives:

-- Develop centralized directory of non-public APIs
+- Develop a centralized directory of non-public APIs
-- Perform API Technology analysis
+- Perform API technology analysis
-- Develop an Internal Marketing/Communications Campaign
+- Develop an internal marketing/communications campaign
-- Expand reviewers of API Standards in GSA IT Offices
+- Expand reviewers of API Standards in GSA IT offices
-- Develop Non-Public/Internal API Guides
+- Develop non-public/internal API guides

 For more information,  please contact the CTO team using the contact information at the bottom of this page.